mathesar-foundation/mathesar-wiki/docs/engineering/architecture/index.md

 - Call the relevant `db` library function (should be only one in most cases)
 - Gathers data from the service database via models if needed (this is for metadata that's inappropriate for storage in the User DB for some reason)
 - Returns it to the API

+## Permissions and users

+We should, whenever possible, derive the access to any Django model based on access to the underlying DB object in real time.
+Details are [here](./permissions.md).

+### Example

+A user lists the columns for a table.
+Because they have access to read the columns of the table, they can read (their) display options for a table.
+If they have access to modify a column of a table, they have access to modify the relevant display options.
+This works as long as their isn't a dedicated `display_options` endpoint which could receive requests directly.

+### Exceptions

+There are some metadata and other models that we'll be keeping which _can_ receive direct requests.
+Currently, these are:

+- Database connections
+- Shareable links
+- Explorations

+Access to these will be managed using the Django permissions framework (i.e., with access policies).

+### We should avoid

+We should absolutely avoid caching or storing permissions and access to Django models based on permissions for underlying DB models.
+For example, if we ever want a user to manage display options directly, they should own _any_ display option they've created (and have access to it) regardless of their access (or lack of it) to the underlying DB object.